akpatiudo/democli/README.md

 The infrastructure to be configured and deployed are in block of codes in *Terraform configuration file (main.tf)* these block of codes describing the infrastructure resources you want to provision.
 This file will be stored in your source control repository. in this project I stored it in github and named it demoCLI and you can take a look at it in the main.tf file.

-## *Steps I Took to Automate and Deploy My Infrastructures*
+## *Steps I Took to Automate and Deploy My Infrastructure*

 1) I created a project on Azure DevOps, click on pipline and click on create new piplines.
 ![image](https://github.com/akpatiudo/democli/assets/118566096/1cba5480-a29f-42db-bab5-6110a7175af7)

-2) I chosed the Classic Editor to set the configuration of my source code. my main.tf file was in my github repository
+2) I chose the Classic Editor to set the configuration of my source code. my main.tf file was in my github repository
 ![image](https://github.com/akpatiudo/democli/assets/118566096/74a21aa9-5926-4a6a-8407-d00d9e0b9d98)

-3) The three basic terraform command was initatied, however it should be noted that will have to install the varsion of tearraform that we desire, pecture 3b captured all this processes.
+3) The three basic terraform command was initatied, however it should be noted that you have to install the varsion of tearraform that you desire, pecture 3b captured all this processes.

 Terraform: Install: This task installs the specified version of Terraform on the build agent